Who needs to become trauma-informed?

 Why choose Birth Trauma Ontario?

-Birth Trauma Ontario's Founder and Director, Billie Harrigan, has been working with birthing families for 35 years.
+Birth Trauma Ontario's Founder and Director, Billie Harrigan, has been working with birthing families for over 35 years.
 She authored the world's first research-based certification course for becoming a trauma-informed perinatal professional.

 "Billie's training information has magically improved my sensitivity for trauma!
 I learned a lot about myself and my work.
 I am now even more qualified for my work as a midwife working with parents experiencing pregnancy loss and stillbirth.
 I thank her every day for having found her training."

-Participants will receive certificates of completion recognising their competence in Trauma-informed Foundations, Skills, and Advanced Practice.
-Participants who complete the Foundations and Skills workshops will meet the educational requirements for becoming a Partner with Birth Trauma Ontario.
+Participants will receive a certificate of completion and will have met the educational requirements for becoming a Partner with Birth Trauma Ontario.
 An education with Birth Trauma Ontario will inform your colleagues and clients that you are knowledgeable and equipped in trauma-informed care, you understand the complexities of the traumatised client, and you are part of the solution to the pandemic of obstetrical disrespect and birth-related trauma.

-Birth Trauma Ontario believes that becoming an effective trauma-informed maternity professional requires much more than a few hours of continuing education or a one-day workshop introducing a few new skills.
+Birth Trauma Ontario believes that becoming an effective trauma-informed maternity professional requires much more than a few hours of continuing education.
+It requires a comprehensive education along with the opportunity to collaborate with other learners, to ask for and give support, and to process their learning and experiences with colleagues.
 We believe that trauma in the perinatal client and birth-related trauma are issues that require a comprehensive education and devoted practitioners who are ready to become part of the solution.